 Public Key Infrastructure (PKI): The set of hardware, software, personnel, policy, and procedures used by a CA to issue and manage certificates [IETF RFC 4949].

-Secure Telephone Identity (STI) Certificate: A public key certificate used by a service provider to sign and verify the PASSporT.
+Secure Telephone Identity (STI) Certificate: A public key certificate, based on a service provider public and private key pair, used to sign and verify a PASSporT.

 Service Provider Code: In the context of this document, this term refers to any unique identifier that is allocated by a Regulatory and/or administrative entity to a service provider.

-Editor’s note: Need to align with updated use of OCN.

 Signature: Created by signing the message using the private key.
 It ensures the identity of the sender and the integrity of the data [IETF RFC 4949].

 Telephone Identity: An identifier associated with an originator of a telephone call.
 In the context of the SHAKEN framework, this is a SIP identity (e.g., a SIP URI or a TEL URI) from which a telephone number can be derived.